Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Experiments

 To demonstrate the applicability of our distillation framework beyond natural language generation, we apply DiDi-Instruct to unconditional protein sequence generation.
 We adopt the Diffusion Protein Language Model (DPLM)~\citep{dplm} , pretrained on UniRef50~\citep{uniref50} with 150M parameters, as the teacher model and distill it into a few-step student generator.
 Following~\citep{dplm}, we evaluate sequence quality using the predicted local distance difference test (pLDDT) score, which reflects structural plausibility and foldability.
 The distilled model retains the teacher’s ability to generate variable-length protein sequences while substantially reducing inference cost, as shown in Figure~\ref{fig:protein-pLDTT}.

 Our results demonstrate that the distilled student consistently achieves superior pLDDT scores across generation settings ranging from 8 to 512 NFEs.
 Compared to the teacher model, the student not only preserves the ability to generate variable-length protein sequences but also enhances structural quality in most cases.
 Moreover, our model surpasses the high-confidence threshold ($\text{pLDDT}>70$) with as few as 8–32 NFEs, while the teacher requires substantially more NFEs to reach a comparable level.
 These results highlight that our distillation framework not only improves structural confidence but also delivers stable performance across sequence lengths and generation budgets.
-For experimental details on protein sequence distillation, please refer to Appendix~\ref{appendix:subsec:protein}, where we also provide visualizations of low-confidence protein sequences generated by DPLM under fewer NFEs in Figure~\ref{fig:protein-teacher-vis}, along with high-quality examples generated by \method across different NFEs in Figure~\ref{fig:protein-vis}.
+Appendix~\ref{appendix:subsec:protein} includes detailed setup, and visual comparisons between low-confidence outputs of DPLM at small NFEs and high-quality samples produced by \method (Figures~\ref{fig:protein-teacher-vis}-\ref{fig:protein-vis}).

+To ensure that the observed improvements in structural confidence (pLDDT) do not stem from mode collapse, we evaluate sequence diversity using MMseqs2 clustering~\citep{steinegger2017mmseqs2}.
+Quantitative results confirm that \method maintains competitive cluster entropy and low cluster sizes comparable to the teacher model, particularly in few-step regimes.
+This indicates that our method generates diverse, biologically meaningful sequences without collapsing to a few high-confidence modes.
+Detailed results are provided in Appendix~\ref{appendix:protein-diversity}.